agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 Microsoft's **Azure AI Speech** is another service that can be used to build natural language processing solutions.
 Azure AI Speech features include speech recognition and synthesis, real-time translations, conversation transcriptions, and more.
 Microsoft's **Azure AI Translator** uses a **Neural Machine Translation (NMT) model for translation**, which analyzes the semantic context of the text and renders a more accurate and complete translation as a result.
 You can explore Azure AI Language features in the Azure Language Studio and Azure AI Speech features in the Azure Speech Studio.
 The service features are available for use and testing in the studios and other programming languages.

-There are some considerations that can help improve the accuracy of the detection in the images:
-1. Image format - supported images are JPEG, PNG, GIF, and BMP.
-2. File size - 6 MB or smaller.
-3. Face size range - from 36 x 36 pixels up to 4096 x 4096 pixels.
-Smaller or larger faces will not be detected.
-4. Other issues - face detection can be impaired by extreme face angles, extreme lighting, and occlusion (objects blocking the face such as a hand). you can use **Vision Studio** to explore the capabilities of Azure AI Vision.

 # **Document intelligence in Microsoft Azure**
 You can use Microsoft's **Azure AI Document Intelligence** to build solutions that manage and accelerate data collection from scanned documents.
 Features of Azure AI Document Intelligence help automate document processing in applications and workflows, enhance data-driven strategies, and enrich document search capabilities.
 The service features are available for use and testing in the **Document Intelligence Studio and other programming languages**.